Agilicus/samples/ansible/sample_suborg_connectors/README.md

 ### example.yaml

-The playbook goes through the following:
+The playbook invokes the following:

-1. The suborg or 'customer' is creatd.
-This operates on the localhost, since it communicates with the Agilicus cloud via the Agilicus SDK.
+1. Python dependencies are installed on the ansible host, defined in inventory.
+2. The suborg is created, also called customer in this sample.
-2. Connectors are created on each cloud and onprem.
-Variables provided for the connectors define what networks should be created and bound to the connector.
-Note this creates both the connector object in Agilicus, as well as installs the connector on the remote machine.
+3. Connectors are created for each host in the onprem and cloud groups.
+Networks are configured for each group, which tell the builder what networks will be created on that connector host.
-3. Forwaders are created between cloud -> onprem, and onprem -> cloud
+4. Forwarders are created between cloud -> onprem, and onprem -> cloud.
-4. connectors are installed on all hosts in onprem and cloud
+5. Connectors are installed on all hosts in onprem and cloud groups.

 ## Authentication for automation